msobanjo/courseware/topics/linux/modules/sudoers/README.md

 <!--TOC_END-->
 ## Overview
-The sudo tools allows a user to act as a superuser for a command.
+The sudo tool allows a user to act as a superuser for a command.
-You can think of running a command as sudo like running a an application as administrator on a Windows machine.
+When you run a command as sudo, it's like running an application as administrator on a Windows machine.
-Of course not anyone can just run a sudo command on a Linux machine otherwise everyone would have administritive access.
+Of course, only certain users can run a sudo command on a Linux machine (otherwise everyone would have administritive access!).
 Users who can use sudo are configured in the `/etc/sudoers` file.
 This file is extremely important and **should not be edited directly**.
-If the sudoers file is broken, then no one on the system can use sudo commands!
+If the sudoers file is broken, no one on the system can use sudo commands!
-There is a tool called `visudo` which can be used to edit the file safely.
+There is a tool called `visudo`, which can be used to edit the file safely.
-When you save the file when using `visudo`, the syntax will be checked first to make sure the file isn't currupt.
+When you save the file using `visudo`, the syntax will be checked first to make sure the file isn't currupt.
 ## Configuring a sudo User
-To edit the `/etc/sudoers` file we can run `sudo visudo` or just `visudo` if  you are the `root` user.
+To edit the `/etc/sudoers` file, we can run `sudo visudo` (or just `visudo` if  you are the `root` user).
-An entry can be made into the sudoers file with the following format:
+An entry can be made into the sudoers file using the following format:
 ![Sudoers Entry](https://i.imgur.com/qMdXw1h.png)
 ### Run sudo Commands Without a Password
-By default a sudo user needs to enter their password when running a command as sudo.
+By default, a sudo user needs to enter their password when running a command as sudo.
-This is can be an issue however if the commands are being run in a script.
+However, this can be an issue if the commands are being run in a script.
-To get around this a sudo user can be aloud to use sudo without a password:
+To get around this, a sudo user can be configured to use sudo without a password:
 ```text
 # allow the user bob to run any command as sudo without a password
 bob ALL=(ALL:ALL) NOPASSWD:ALL
 ```
 ### Only Allow Specific Commands
-Allowing all commands for a user basically just makes them a proxy root user which often isn't what a system administrator would want.
+Allowing all commands for a user basically just makes them a proxy root user, which often isn't what a system administrator would want.
-We can allow the user to only run specific commands, for example a Jenkins user might only need to be able to manage a systemd service like so:
+We can allow the user to only run specific commands; for example, a Jenkins user might only need to be able to manage a systemd service, like so:
 ```text
 jenkins ALL=(ALL:ALL) NOPASSWD:\
     /bin/systemctl start nginx,\